swift-server/guides/log-levels.md

 Logging `critical` logs is allowed for libraries, however as the name implies - only in the most critical situations.
 Most often this implies that the library will *stop functioning* after such log has been issued.
 End users are thought to expect that a logged critical error is _very_ important, and they may have set up their systems to page people in the middle of the night to investigate the production system _right now_ when such log statements are detected.
 So please be careful about logging these kinds of errors.

+Some libraries and situations may not be entirely clear with regards to what log level is "best" for them.
+In such situations, it sometimes is worth it to allow the end-users of the library to be able to configure the levels of specific groups of messages.
+You can see this in action in the Soto library [here](https://github.com/soto-project/soto-core/pull/423/files#diff-4a8ca7e54da5b22287900dd8cf6b47ded38a94194c1f0b544119030c81a2f238R649) where an `Options` object allows end users to configure the level at which requests are logged (`options.requestLogLevel`) which is then used as `log.log(self.options.requestLogLevel)`.

 #### Examples

 `trace` level logging: